mre/stream-processors/README.md

 * [benthos](https://github.com/Jeffail/benthos) - A dull, resilient and quick to deploy stream processor.
 * [gollum](https://github.com/trivago/gollum) - An n:m message multiplexer written in Go.
+* [heka](https://github.com/mozilla-services/heka) - A tool by Mozilla written in Go.
+Plugins can be written in either Go or Lua.
+[DEPRECATED]

 ## Ruby